Get us in your inbox

 Advertising

-A New York City Irish pub is a special kind of place.
-Some are among the best bars in town, a few also happen to double as great restaurants, and others are, well, frankly just there.
-Still, they all at least aim to pour a perfect pint, and might even have some extra whiskey varieties, too.
+In New York City, Irish pubs are uniquely situated.
+Some are among the best bars in town.
+A few also happen to double as great restaurants.
+And others are, well, frankly just there.
+And, being that there are fewer entries to the genre than there used to be, we have a fondness for that latter category, too.
+Plus, they all at least aim to pour a perfect pint, and might even have some extra whiskey varieties.
 These are the best places to raise a glass to sláinte in NYC.

 RECOMMENDED: See the full St. Patrick's Day in NYC guide